interlay/interlay.github.io/docs/vault/guide.md

 Build the Vault client from source.
 Best if you have experience compiling rust code, interested in making contributions, and see how the Vault client works under the hood.
 </summary>

+?> Building from source requires `clang 11`.
+Make sure to check this via `clang -v`.

 ### 1. Install Rust

 ```shell